 Fails to comply with the correction order by not abating the nuisance within the time provided; and

-Fails to request an appeal pursuant to Section 500.378 of the Bolivar Municipal Code, as informed with a notice that was given by the Code Enforcement Officer; and
+Fails to request an appeal pursuant to Section 500.378 of Code of the City of Bolivar, as informed with a notice that was given by the Code Enforcement Officer; and

 Fails to obtain a reversal of the Code Enforcement Officer's decision after such appeal process (but only if the responsible party has a right to appeal following a required notice).